kroma-network/tachyon/vendors/circom/README.md

-wtns                The path to wtns file proof               The path to proof json public              The path to public json
+wtns                The path to wtns file proof               The path to proof json public              The path to public json n                   The number of times to run the proof generation

 Optional arguments: